zawan1997/VTTPtourism-app/README.md

 Login Details:

-Username: touristytester@outlook.com

-pasword: 1234qwer
+Please create a brand new account using your email

-Please search for the zoo and click on Singapore zoo as well as Wild Wild Wet for the best experience
+Search for the zoo and click on Singapore zoo as well as Wild Wild Wet for the best experience.
+Thank you!